thewooniverse/learning_scripts/python/Learning_Path_1/Part_2/OOP/OOP_banking_v3/notes.md

 - Docstrings
 - pdb / debugging

-6. pay() functionality

-7. Ability to search for transactions
+6. Ability to search for transactions and filter